 Friend, stop being a fool!

-Turn to Jesus Christ today in humility, repentance and faith; He will save you and deliver your soul from eternal death.
+Turn to Jesus Christ today and He will save you and deliver your soul from eternal death.

 The Scripture admonishes you to “Forsake foolishness and live, and go in the way of understanding.”
 (Prov.
 9:6 NKJV).